namefanwjcom/MapleS/README.md

-# CompCert
+# MapleS
-The verified C compiler.
+The formal syntax and semantics of a core subset of MapleIR, based on [CompCert, version 3.7](http://compcert.inria.fr/).
+MapleIR is the intermediate language of the openark compiler, see (https://gitee.com/openarkcompiler-incubator/mapleall/blob/master/doc/maple_ir_spec.md) for more information on MapleIR.

 ## Overview
-The CompCert C verified compiler is a compiler for a large subset of the C programming language that generates code for the PowerPC, ARM, x86 and RISC-V processors.
+[^_^]:The CompCert C verified compiler is a compiler for a large subset of the C programming language that generates code for the PowerPC, ARM, x86 and RISC-V processors.